 To save disk space, you can compress InnoDB backup data files by using the --compress option of mysqlbackup.
-Compression lets you keep more sets of backup data on hand, and saves on transmission time when sending the backup data to another server.
-The downside is extra CPU overhead during the backup itself, and extra time needed during the restore process as the data is uncompressed.
+Compression lets you keep more sets of backup data on hand and save on transmission time when sending the backup data to another server.
+The downside includes the extra CPU overhead during the backup itself and the extra time needed for the restoration process for uncompressing the data.